Skip to Content

 If you’re in Kusadasi, you have to take a day trip to nearby Ephesus, an ancient city that was an important and bustling Roman trading port in its heyday.

-the ruins at ephesus include streets, columns and former shops and homes.
+The ruins at ephesus include streets, columns and former shops and homes.

 The ruins here were like nothing I’d seen anywhere else.
 We were walking through the unearthed remains of an entire city, with city gates, two amphitheaters, Greek and Roman temples, houses, shops, public baths, the library of Celsus and more.